Iodine and your health

 What does iodine do?

-Iodine helps your thyroid gland, in your neck, make the hormone thyroxine.
-Thyroxine controls many of the ways certain cells in your body work.
+Iodine helps the thyroid gland, in the neck, to make the hormone thyroxine.
+Thyroxine controls many of the ways certain cells work.

-How much iodine you need depends on your stage of life:
+How much iodine you need depends on your age and stage of life:

 |Stage of life||Recommended daily intake for iodine (micrograms per day)|